-In January 2023 the Trustee completed a consultation exercise to equalise the GMP for the first phase of membership (pensioners aged 80 or over).
-This phase of the project is expected to complete in November 2023.
+In March 2024 the Trustee completed the implementation of GMP equalisation for the first phase of membership (pensioners aged 80 or over).
+In May 2024 the Trustee launched consultations for the next two phases (deferred members and the remaining pensioners) with agreed conversion dates of 30 June 2024 and 15 July 2024 respectively.
+These two phases of the project are expected to complete by the end of 2024.
 The results of this project and activity regarding further phases of GMP equalisation will be provided in the Trustee Report in the next Scheme year.